Some halting problems for abelian sandpiles are undecidable in dimension three

 This is accomplished by the {\sc diode} below.

 If the left part of the diode topples, the vertex with 4 chips will receive two more chips and will topple.
 That will topple the right part of the diode.

-On the other hand, if the right part of the diode topples, the vertex with~4 chips will only receive one chip and will not topple, leaving the left side of the diode untouched.
+On the other hand, if the right part of the diode topples, the vertex with~4 chips receives only one chip and will not topple, leaving the left side of the diode untouched.
 So signals pass from left to right through the diode, but not the other way around.

 If we attach two diodes to the input wires of a {\sc wait-2} gate, as in Figure~\ref{anddiodes}, it will turn it into an {\sc and} gate.

 If the left or right input wire topples, then one chip will be added to the underlined~4 vertex.
 If both input wires topple, the vertex with 4 chips in the middle will get two chips and topple the bottom output wire.